Accessibility Service Policy

 Retrieval of Materials

 The Library staff recognizes that specialized help is sometimes required for individuals and we will attempt to provide the necessary assistance.
-Staff in all Library departments can assist you in finding a book or journal.
+Staff in all Library departments can assist users in finding a book or journal.

 Service accommodations during primary service hours include helping patrons retrieve, check out/renew, and copy library resources.
-Since all McDermott and Callier Library stacks are not accessible, Circulation staff will retrieve materials by request.
+Since all McDermott and Callier Center Library stacks are not accessible, Circulation staff will retrieve materials by request.
 The user should provide a list of the required items to the Circulation Desk staff.
 If staffing permits, retrieval will be done immediately.
 Please advise the Circulation staff when the material is required.
 If the material cannot be retrieved immediately, the Library staff will strive to make items available within 24 hours free of charge.
 The requested materials can be picked up at the Circulation Desk.Renewals and Proxy Patrons

 The Library will provide online renewal of items through the library catalog.
 The Library can also renew most materials by telephone (972) 883-2953.